AlbertStoykov/HackerNews-Script/README.md

-# Hacker Rank Script
+# Hacker News Scraper

-Welcome to the QA Wolf take home assignment for our [QA Engineer](https://www.notion.so/qawolf/QA-Wolf-QA-Engineer-Remote-156203a1e476459ea5e6ffca972d0efe) role!
-We appreciate your interest and look forward to seeing what you come up with.
+This Node.js script scrapes the top 10 articles from Hacker News and allows users to output the data in either CSV format or an Excel file with optional AI-generated summaries for each article.

-## Instructions
+## Features

 This assignment has two questions as outlined below.
 When you are done, send [laura@qawolf.com](mailto:laura@qawolf.com) a link to a zip file of this folder on Google Drive.